Geoff Chappell - Software Analyst

 The second disclosure is in type information from symbol files for a driver named NetAdapterCx.sys.
 Starting with the 1803 release of Windows 10, the symbol files for this driver, as made available by Microsoft at its public symbol server, are private symbol files.
 They have type information for the POWERSTATETASK from the driver’s inclusion of NTOSP.H.

-Microsoft’s names for the enumeration and for some of its defined values are known with certainty only for some versions of Windows 10, as described above.
+Microsoft’s names for the enumeration and for some of its defined values are known with certainty only for Windows Vista and higher, as described above.

 |0||PowerState_BlockSessionSwitch||5.1 and higher|